HugoP707/NimFlatbuffers/README.rst

 A pure nim implementation of Flatbuffers + fbs macro file processor.
 --------------------------------------------------------------------

+WARNING: Still broken, hopefully fixed in the next few days

 I finally wont be using c++ for the code generator, isntead, i used a macro, since it was more fitting, however, the code generator ended up being a bit wonky.

 It supports a decent subset of .fbs schema language, from my experience, the most used one.